 But in case you want a free blog and making the blog just for fun then go for the WordPress.com.

-Below there is an infograph, where you can see the difference in an easy way.
+Below there is an infographic, where you can see the difference in an easy way.

-Share the info-graph to your friends or in the social media, so that most of them will get to know the difference.
+Share the info-graph with your friends or in the social media, so that most of them will get to know the difference.

 I hope after reading this post you’ve clarified your doubts about the differences between WordPress.com vs WordPress.org.
 If you have any queries, feel free to ask in the comment section below.